soilwise-he/link-liveliness-assessment/docs/design.md

 ### Technological Stack

 1. **Core Language**:
-   - Python: Used for the linkchecker, API, and database interactions.
+   - Python + core library urlliib: Used for the linkchecker, API, and database interactions.

 2. **Database**:
    - PostgreSQL: Utilized for storing and managing information.